Antonios-Georgiopoulos/CleanCode-CSharp/src/CleanCode.Examples/Comments/README.md

 // Then we check if each item is valid
 // If valid, we process it differently based on type
 ```
-If code needs extensive comments to be understood, refactor the code instead.
+**Problem:** If code needs extensive comments to be understood, refactor the code instead.

 ### Outdated Comments
 ```csharp